BurntSushi/bstr/README.md

 `bstr` can be used as a public dependency.

-A large part of the API surface area was taken from the standard library, so from an API design perspective, a good portion of this crate should be mature.
+A large part of the API surface area was taken from the standard library, so from an API design perspective, a good portion of this crate should be on solid ground already.
 The main differences from the standard library are in how the various substring search routines work.
 The standard library provides generic infrastructure for supporting different types of searches with a single method, where as this library prefers to define new methods for each type of search and drop the generic infrastructure.

 Some _probable_ future considerations for APIs include, but are not limited to: